Annihilation of vortex dipoles in an Oblate Bose-Einstein Condensate: Condensates with vortex dipole or gray soliton

 A slight modification to the wave function can describe a solitonic solution along $y$-axis.
 The form of the modifed wave function is

 where except for the change in the sign of $b$, all the terms remain unaltered as in Eq. (\ref{vdip_sol}).
-It is a {\em grey} soliton as the density $n\propto (b+dy^2)^2+(a+cx)^2$ has a dip but is different from zero.
+It is a {\em gray} soliton as the density $n\propto (b+dy^2)^2+(a+cx)^2$ has a dip but is different from zero.
+The phase varies smoothly from $-\pi/2$ to $\pi/2$ along the normal to the line which connects $(0,-\sqrt{b/d})$ and $(0,\sqrt{b/d})$.
+This phase variation is shown in Fig. \ref{phase_vd_vs_linear}(b).